The Camino Reimagined: How a Hip Injury Led to a New Perspective on Adventure

 And about the Camino....

 Fish, master of finding solutions to everything, dug into the Camino requirements and then asked why I wanted to do it.
 While the correct answer is for Jesus, that is not why I wanted to go (and perhaps why that quest ultimately failed).
-I wanted to walk the Camino to gather the stories of the towns, churches, and people who live along the way, and I wanted to go to Mass at the Cathedral de Santiago.
+I wanted to walk the Camino to gather the stories of the towns, churches, and people who live along the way, and I also wanted to attend Mass at the Cathedral of Santiago.
 Fish asked if I would consider driving it and foregoing the certificate, and I realized that the certificate was not that important to me.
-I wanted the journey for the stories, and a road-trip Camino is a great story.
+I wanted the journey to be the story, and a road-trip Camino is a great one.

-I guess it really is time to work on my Spanish!
+I suppose it's really time to work on my Spanish!

 xoxo a.d. elliott